Object Relations Theory

 What is object-relations theory?
 In essence, it is the psychoanalytic approach to the internalization of interpersonal relations, the study of how interpersonal relations determines intrapsychic structures, and how these intrapsychic structures pres

-Kernberg's definition, cited by Flores, identifies object relations theory as the systematic study of how interpersonal experience becomes internalized as enduring intrapsychic structure.
+Kernberg’s definition, as cited by Flores, establishes object relations theory as the systematic study of how interpersonal experience is converted into lasting intrapsychic structure.

 Flores, Philip J, Group Psychotherapy with Addicted Populations An, 1997thesis